Hesselt17/return_to_sender/README.md

 # Return to Sender
-Application that facilitates mail return to sender
+Application that facilitates mail return to sender.